docutranslate

 QQ Discussion Group: 1047781902

 For users who want to get started quickly, we provide all-in-one packages on GitHub Releases.
-Simply download, unzip, and enter your AI platform API-Key to start using.
+Simply download, unzip, and enter your AI platform API Key to begin.

 -